-Hikaru Kanki was born in Japan in 1993.
-She took piano lessons from Motoko Toyoda, Kimiko Higuchi and Noriyuki Miyazawa.
+The japanese pianist Hikaru Kanki took piano lessons from Motoko Toyoda, Kimiko Higuchi and Noriyuki Miyazawa.
 Since 2012 she has been studying at the Hannover University of Music, Drama and Media with Prof. Roland Krüger, where she completed her Bachelor and Master degree with the highest marks.
 Apart from her solo studies, Hikaru is also working with Prof. Jan Phillip Schulze for Lied Interpretation.
-Starting from 2019 she is studying her post graduate and Master of Lied Interpretation and had the honor to premiere Alfred Koerppen’s and Manfred Trojahn’s art songs in Hannover.
-Among other things she performed in sommerliche Musiktagen Hitzacker and Liederfest at HMTMH.
+Starting from 2019 she is studying her Soloklasse (Konzertexamen) for Piano Performance and Master of Lied Interpretation and had the honor to premiere Alfred Koerppen’s and Manfred Trojahn’s art songs in Hannover.
+Among other things she performed in Semperoper Dresden, sommerliche Musiktagen Hitzacker and Liederfest at HMTMH.

 She participated in several concerts and recitals in Japan, Germany, Austria, Czech Republic and Russia.
 She was invited by Animato to play at the Salle Cortot, Paris.
 At the age of 11 she gave her first performance as a soloist with the Okayama Philharmonic Orchestra.